bitcoin-unlimited/BUwiki/wally/faq.md

 ## How do I enter my personal identity information?
 Select the Identity icon at the bottom of Wally's home page.
 The **Identity** page will be displayed.
 Select the setting (gear) icon from within the identity page.
 You will now be able to enter personal information such as your preferred username, your real name, and email address.

-## How do I change what person information is provided to a website?
+## How do I change what personal information is provided to a website?
 Select the Identity icon at the bottom of Wally's home page.
 The **Identity** page will be displayed.
 A list of your registered web sites that support the Identity feature is displayed.
 Select one of these web sites and a page showing a list of your identity information is displayed along with a switch for each item on the list.
 Items supported by the web site are in black, and identity items not supported are in grey.
 Turn on the switch for any item that you wish to pass to the web site when logging in.

 ## What Wally features can I control using the SETTINGS page?